 How Does IoT Affect the Field Service Industry?

 While not immediately obvious, the implications of living and working in this interconnected environment are many and, in some cases, life-changing.
 Service organizations are poised to benefit exponentially from the opportunities arising from this interconnected landscape.
-Field technicians become connected to their equipment and head-office in real time via their mobile devices, changing the way that technicians respond to service requests, as well as how diagnostics are performed.
+Field technicians can become connected to their equipment and headquarters in real time via their mobile devices, changing the way that technicians respond to service requests, as well as how diagnostics are performed.

-All of this change paves the way for a truly proactive and cost-effective service experience, in contrast to the more reactive way of doing business.
-In fact, by working alongside the IoT, the field service industry has established interoperability across devices, applications and platforms, transforming the very nature of the technician’s role and function in the field.
+All of this change paved the way for a truly proactive and cost-effective service experience, in contrast to the more reactive way of doing business.
+In fact, by working alongside IoT, the field service industry has established interoperability across devices, applications and platforms, transforming the very nature of the technician’s role and function in the field.